yaoliliu/DanceGRPO-kontext/README.md

 bash scripts/finetune/finetune_hunyuan_grpo.sh
 ```

-For video generation open-source version, we filter the prompts from [VidProM](https://huggingface.co/datasets/WenhaoWang/VidProM) dataset for training, as shown in ```"./video_prompts.txt"```.
+For the video generation open-source version, we filter the prompts from [VidProM](https://huggingface.co/datasets/WenhaoWang/VidProM) dataset for training, as shown in ```"./video_prompts.txt"```.

 ### Image Generation Rewards
 We give the (moving average) reward curves (also the results in `reward.txt` or `hps_reward.txt`) of Stable Diffusion (left or upper) and FLUX (right or lower).
 We can complete the FLUX training (200 iterations) within 12 hours with 16 H800s.